2026 Tax RatesOBBBAFree

 2026 Tax Planning: What You Need to Know

-• Higher standard deduction: Most taxpayers will benefit from the increased standard deduction, reducing the need to itemize
+• Higher standard deduction: Most taxpayers benefit from the increased standard deduction, reducing the need to itemize

 • Senior tax benefits: If you're 65 or older, make sure to claim the $6,000 senior deduction